Allaman/knowledge.rootknecht.net/pages/01.home/haproxy/default.md

 ## Forward only config

-Can be used as Ansible template
+Can be used as Ansible template; valid for HaProxy 1.8

 ```
 global